-3) Run virtualization detecting tools to make sure host OS is detecting hardware virtualization.
-Because in some PCs, even when VT is enabled in BIOS but OS will not detect.
+3) Run virtualization detecting tools to make sure that host OS is detecting hardware virtualization.
+Because in some PCs, even when VT is enabled in BIOS the OS will not detect.

 4) Close VirtualBox completely and open the XML file to make sure extra string is there.

 I tried the same Mac OS X Leopard image in VirtualBox 3.2 beta.
 It worked without any changes in the XML file, and I could feel the performance improvement inside the virtual machine.
 Hopefully, the latest versions of VirtualBox will bring more support to emulate macOS as a virtual machine.